Schulich-Ignite/website/content/blog/how to cheat at css.md

 root.render(<Timer />);
 ```

-Because of it's extensibility react cen be used to put together entire applications!
+Because of it's extensibility react can be used to put together entire applications!
+In fact the larger your application the better react tends to scale because everything is in one place.
+This was actually why it was created by [meta](https://www.meta.com/ca/) in the first place.
 Like bootstrap or other CSS frameworks you can create libraries of components that can be reused (in fact [bootstrap is available in react](https://react-bootstrap.github.io/getting-started/introduction#examples)!

 ### Mantine UI